 \section{Introduction}

-Cancer continues to affect millions of people, yet no known cure exists, leaving treatments such as surgery, chemotherapy, and radiation therapy as the only option.
-As early cancer treatment significantly improves treatment success rates, the need for early diagnosis is imperative.
-Despite the necessity for early diagnosis, pathology reports can take up to weeks before results are delivered. \\ \\ The tissue microarray (TMA) is an emerging method of obtaining and analyzing tissue samples.
-It uses thin slices of tissue core samples inserted into an array format in paraffin blocks \cite{Grace-jones2012}.
-Biomarkers are applied and typically biomarker-specific darker colors of yellowish stains are shown when there is presence of tumors.
-TMA images are captured with a high-resolution microscope.
-The scoring of TMA images depends on the severity of tumors.
-One common system for scoring TMA images uses a scale from 0 to 3, where an image with a score of 0 corresponds to no tumors, and an image with a score of 3 indicates very severe tumors.
-TMA technology makes it possible to efficiently analyze many tissue samples together, thus normalize conditions for comparative studies.
-The numerous benefits give TMA images the potential to be a widely used as an effective technique for prognostic oncology \cite{Jawhar2009, PageMagliocco2014}. \\ \\ The procedure for diagnosis, manually identifying tumors from staining patterns in tissue images, is both inconsistent and time-consuming \cite{CampNR2008,Vrolijk2003}.
-Although structured procedures have been proposed for manual scoring, it can still be fairly subjective \cite{TACOMA, BrunyeMercan2017}, and the same pathologist may score differently at different sessions.
-Because of these issues, algorithms have been developed to automate this process, including ACIS, Ariol, TMALab, AQUA \cite{CampRimm2002} and TACOMA \cite{TACOMA}.
-These algorithms, although transformative, are unable to be widely used due to limits in their capabilities.
-They require substantive involvement of pathologists on tasks such as background subtraction, feature segmentation, thresholds of hue or intensity, or the provision of representative TMA image patches by pathologists. \\ \\ The variability of staining patterns in TMA images and the scarcity of training samples make it more challenging to create a reliable algorithm.
-Staining patterns in TMA images can have very different sizes, locations, shapes, and colors even though they may have the same score.
-Figure~\ref{figure:varTMA} shows the varying of staining patterns in the TMA images.
+Cancer continues to affect millions of people, yet many types of cancers, e.g. pancreatic cancer, mesothelioma, gallbladder cancer, brain cancer etc, have very low survival rates.
+This has left treatments such as surgery, chemotherapy, and radiation therapy as the main options.
+As early cancer treatment significantly improves survival rates, the need for early diagnosis is imperative.
+Despite the importance and necessity of early diagnosis, it can take up to weeks before pathology reports are delivered. \\ \\ The tissue microarray (TMA) is an emerging technology to analyze tissue samples.
+It uses thin slices of tissue core samples that are arranged in an array format in paraffin blocks \cite{Grace-jones2012}.
+Biomarkers are applied and typically biomarker-specific dark colors of yellow stains are shown when there is presence of tumors.
+TMA images are then captured with a high-resolution microscope.
+The scoring of TMA images is based on the severity of tumors, and a common system for scoring TMA images uses a scale from 0 to 3, where a score of 0 indicates no tumors, and a score of 3 implies very severe tumors which corresponds to late stages of cancer progression, for example, Stage IV in a common 4-stage (Stage I, II, III, and IV) cancer grade system.
+TMA technology makes it possible to efficiently analyze many tissue samples together, thus normalizing conditions for comparative studies.
+These benefits give TMA images the potential to be widely used as an effective technique for diagnosis and prognosis oncology \cite{Jawhar2009, PageMagliocco2014}.
+A valuable source to explore TMA images is the Stanford TMA image database \cite{Marinelli2007}, publicly available from \url{https://tma.im/tma_portal/}, and work presented here is based on TMA images from this database. \\ \\ The diagnosis for tumors---identifying tumors from staining patterns in tissue images---manually is time-consuming and can easily be inconsistent \cite{CampNR2008,Vrolijk2003}.
+Although structured procedures have been proposed, manual scoring can still be fairly subjective \cite{TACOMA, BrunyeMercan2017}, and the same pathologist may score differently at different sessions for the same image.
+Because of these issues, a number of algorithms, including ACIS, Ariol, TMALab, AQUA \cite{CampRimm2002} and TACOMA \cite{TACOMA}, have been developed to automate this process.
+These algorithms, although transformative, are not widely adopted due to limits in their capabilities.
+They require substantial involvement of pathologists on tasks such as TMA image background subtraction, feature segmentation, thresholds of hue or pixel intensity, and the provision of representative TMA image patches etc. \\ \\ The variability of staining patterns in TMA images and the scarcity of training samples make it particularly challenging to develop an automatic algorithm.
+Staining patterns in TMA images can have very different sizes, locations, shapes, and colors, despite having the same score.
+Figure~\ref{figure:varTMA} demonstrates the variability of staining patterns in the TMA images.